 What to Serve with Macaroni Salad

-- Burgers – Turkey Burgers or Salmon Burgers are perfect with sweet summer corn.
+- Burgers – Turkey Burgers or Salmon Burgers are perfect with elbow pasta salad.

 - Chicken Breast – Juicy, flavorful Grilled Chicken Breast or Air Fryer Chicken Breast.